Xylar-99/Xylar-99/backup_README.md

 > *"The only way to learn a new programming language is by writing programs in it."* - Dennis Ritchie

-At **1337**, I've discovered that the best way to grow as a developer is through:
+At **1337**, I've learned that the best way to grow as a developer is through:
 - 🤝 **Collaboration**: Learning from peers and sharing knowledge
 - 🔍 **Curiosity**: Always asking "how" and "why"
-- 💪 **Persistence**: Debugging until solutions emerge
+- 💪 **Persistence**: Debugging until the solution emerges
 - 📖 **Continuous Learning**: Technology evolves, and so must we

 ---